mavernon/VBA_EXCEL/README.md

 # VBA_EXCEL
+Overview:
-This is a simple project that was started in 2005.
-Its purpose was to create a gui for Excel worksheets that would create convenience (since it would open automatically when the worksheet was opened), as well as, expediate data input, and general data management.
+This is a simple project that was created ~ 2005.
+Its purpose was to create a gui for Excel worksheets that would add convenience (since it would open automatically when the worksheet was opened), as well as, expedite data input, and provide a user-friendly interface for general data management.

-Note: You must enable macros in your Excel software, in order to run this program.
+Note: You must enable macros in your Excel software, in order to run this program (in a Microsoft Windows environment of course).

 Operation: